nirmeir/Ex_2-OOP/README.md

 # How to Run:
-Firstly, to run this project, download the files from the github.
+To run this project, download the files and open them in an IDE such as IntelliJ.
+Then, open the Tests class and run it to test the priority generic task system.
-Secondly, open the pom.xml file from Intellij or any different IDE.
-Open the Test class and Run the file.